U.S. government's annual budget deficit largest since 2012

 The annual budget deficit had been reduced to $585 billion by the end of former President Barack Obama’s second term in 2016 and Republicans in Congress during that time criticized Obama, a Democrat, for not reducing it further.

-Since then, the budget deficit has jumped due in part to the Republican’s overhaul of the tax system, which in the short term sharply reduced corporate tax income revenues, and an increase in military spending.
+Since then, the budget deficit has jumped due in part to the Republican’s overhaul of the tax system, which in the short term reduced revenues, and an increase in military spending.
 By the end of fiscal 2019, corporate tax payments were up 5%.
-Customs duties, which have been affected by the Trump administration’s trade war with China and others, were up 70% year-on-year.
+Customs duties, which have been boosted by the Trump administration’s levying of tariffs on China and others, were up 70% year-on-year to a record high.

+“This is an administration that came in talking about reducing the deficit and over their term in office, they’ve quite frankly been increasing,” said Bill Hoagland, Senior Vice President at the Bipartisan Policy Center.
+“We normally reduce deficits in times of growth.”

+The economy grew 2.9% in 2018 but activity is slowing as the stimulus from the $1.5 trillion tax cut package fades and the prolonged U.S-China trade war weighs on business investment.

-There was higher spending on defense, healthcare and social security programs.
+There was higher spending on defense, healthcare and social security programs, the data showed.
 The United States has an ageing population and economists have warned that the cost of mandatory spending on Social Security and Medicare as well as federal retirement programs for the elderly will be fiscally unsustainable.

 Earlier this year the U.S. Congress passed a two-year budget deal backed by Trump that would increase federal spending on defense and other domestic programs.